WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 While doing this kata, keep these in mind:

 - Use the feature names below as good names for your overarching test describes
-- Keep your tests `super small` in behavioral scope
+- Keep each test you write for a feature `super small` in behavioral scope
-- One feature will require `more than just one test` to implement that feature
+- One feature should end up in `more than just one test` written to implement that feature
 - Write tests that drive behavior for both `happy` and `sad` paths

 ## 📜 Feature Slices